ptro-development/docker-centos6-python-development/README.md

 ```
 docker run -i -t "centos6:python_developer" /bin/bash
 ```
-You can connect to the running docker by using ssh as this service is was stared at stratup of docker container.
+You can connect to the running docker by using ssh as this service is stared at stratup of docker container.
 Developer user has password *basebuild*
 ```
 ssh developer@docker_ip_address_here
 ```